tyt2y3/teeth/readme.md

 Every other parameters in the data files should be well explained in the comments.
 > some technical points to note:
 > Each data-level.js file defines a JSON structure.
 And the concept is each data-level.js file is a level-pack containing multiple levels.
-All level in a level-pack share the same sprites and building-blocks.
+All levels in a level-pack share the same sprites and building-blocks.
 This is a two-level data representation and is entirely an architectural thing.
 The up side is we can probably load level-packs on the fly and be fancy.

 Happy hacking, good luck.
 > if more people are playing this game, I will probably develop a level editor. but a GUI editor always has its down sides so please learn the textual basis first.